jiwoo-choi/RxRedux/README.md

 This HOC automatically subscribes reactor's from parents component.

-- parentFilterMapper : You don't have to subscribe all of the property in state objects. you can specify keys you want to subscribe as mapper function.
+- parentFilterMapper : You don't have to subscribe all of the properties in state object. you can specify keys you want to subscribe as a mapper function.
-- transfromStateStreamFromThisComponent : If this is true, the mapper function will automatically apply to child component.
+- transfromStateStreamFromThisComponent : If this is true, the mapper function will automatically be applied to child component which is wrapped by `withReactor()`
-- skipSync : reactor emits current states when you start subscribing using `shareReplay()` operator in `rxjs`.
-You can ignore this call avoid redundant re-rendering.
+- skipSync : A reactor emits a current state when you start subscribing (i.e. when `withReactor(Component)` is mounted).
+You can ignore this call to avoid redundant re-rendering.

 ## (Auomatic) Testing